Mediated Semi-Quantum Key Distribution with Improved Efficiency

-We first show that security of the entanglement based protocol will imply security of the prepare and measure protocol for general attacks.
-To do so, we must show two things.
+We first show that security of the entanglement based protocol will imply security of the prepare and measure protocol for general, non interactive, attacks (i.e., those where the adversary can create any arbitrary quantum state, but must send all qubits to Alice and Bob simultaneously).
+Later, we will show the more difficult case of interactive attacks where the adversary is allowed to adapt its strategy after receiving qubit(s) back from Alice and/or Bob.

+For the reduction, we must show two things.
 First, we show that for any general attack (i.e., not necessarily a collective attack) against the prepare-and-measure protocol, there exists an equivalent attack in the entanglement based protocol.
 Here, by ``equivalent'' we mean, conditioning on the entanglement protocol not aborting, the resulting quantum systems are identical in both the entanglement and the prepare and measure protocol and, so, any entropy computation for one will follow to the other.
 Second, for any attack against the prepare and measure protocol, the equivalent attack produces a system with a non-zero probability of not aborting (otherwise, we would be conditioning on a probability zero event).
 Note that there are attacks against the entanglement version which will always cause it to abort (e.g., the source Eve can simply send all $\ket{-}$'s to Alice and Bob) however such states are impossible to appear in the prepare and measure protocol and so are not worth considering.